 Now that you have the basics of what to choose and what to avoid when it comes to your photos, it’s time for a little more detail.
 Here are some tips for selecting the best pictures for your dating profile.

 Look, it’s no surprise that your online dating profile photo is the key to getting people to stop, notice and engage with you.
 If you’re still thinking that any old selfies will do then you really need to step up your game and think twice about the first impression you’re making to people on the dating site.

 Your online dating profile photo is the key to getting people to stop, notice and engage with you

-Once you figure out what the best primary online dating photos is, then you can fill out your profile with additional photos that showcase your style.
+Once you figure out what the best primary online dating photos are, then you can fill out your profile with additional photos that showcase your style.
 Don’t forget to include at least one “Full body” shot because potential dates are going to expect it, or worse ask for it anyway.
 Don’t waste your time and others if you don’t add additional photos.
 Besides, people often look very different in different photos.
 Adding a few different images (ideally between three and seven) of you gives people a chance to see more clearly what you look like in general.
 This also means that you can include both face shots and full-body shots.

 Another reason to use more than one photo is that this gives you the option to use group photos, as long as you also include photos of just yourself.
 Whatever you do, do not include only group photos, as people won’t be able to tell which one is you.
 Another thing to avoid at all costs is using photos of other people to fool people.
 This is called “catfishing” and is not only deceptive but also has little benefit—after all, you’re trying to find someone who likes the real you!